Persistent Ballistic Entanglement Spreading with Optimal Control in Quantum Spin Chains: III. Supplemental data on the robustness of ballistic spreading

+\R{The ballistic spreading is also robust to the random perturbations on the coupling strengths.
+We add randomness on the two-body terms, where the coupling in $n$-th local Hamiltonian in the chain is perturbed to

+where $\tilde{J}_{n}$ is randomly generated by the Gaussian distribution with standard deviation $\Delta$ (we take its mean as zero).
+Thus, $\Delta$ characterizes the strengths of the randomness.
+Fig.~\ref{fig-PertCoup} shows that the ballistic EE spreading behavior is robust to the random perturbations on the coupling strengths, in which the velocity is lowered as $\Delta$ increases.
+The inset shows that for about $\Delta <0.14$, $v$ exhibits linear dependence on $\Delta$ as $v = -0.51 \Delta + 2.75$.}

-The velocity is relevant to the interaction type.
-Fig.~\ref{fig-4} shows that $S(T)$ grows linearly with the Ising, XY ($\hat{H}_{n,n+1} = \sum_{\alpha=x,y} \hat{S}_n^{\alpha} \hat{S}_{n+1}^{\alpha} $), and Heisenberg ($\hat{H}_{n,n+1} = \sum_{\alpha=x,y,z} \hat{S}_n^{\alpha} \hat{S}_{n+1}^{\alpha} $) interactions with the velocity $v=2.76$, $4.98$, and $5.75$, respectively.
+The spreading of EE is known to be relevant to the geometry of lattice ~\cite{anshu_entanglement_2022, rico_ortega_entanglement_2022}.
+The growth of EE should not be faster than being linear when the lattice geometry obeys the 1D area law~\cite{PhysRevB.95.094302}.
+Fig.~\ref{fig-1} shows that long-range interactions breaking the 1D area law might lead to a super-ballistic EE growth.
+For the 1D chains (with nearest-neighboring couplings and periodic boundary condition), the $S(T)$ grows linearly with the Ising ($\hat{H}_{n,n+1} = \sum_{\alpha=z} \hat{\sigma}_n^{\alpha} \hat{\sigma}_{n+1}^{\alpha} $), XY ($\hat{H}_{n,n+1} = \sum_{\alpha=x,y} \hat{\sigma}_n^{\alpha} \hat{\sigma}_{n+1}^{\alpha} $), and Heisenberg ($\hat{H}_{n,n+1} = \sum_{\alpha=x,y,z} \hat{\sigma}_n^{\alpha} \hat{\sigma}_{n+1}^{\alpha} $) interactions with the velocity $v=2.76$, $4.98$, and $5.75$, respectively.
 The linear growth can be exceeded with the presence of long-range interactions.
-We demonstrate this by two random lattices [see the inset of Fig.~\ref{fig-4} (b) and (c)], where the probability of coupling each two spins equals to $p = \frac{N}{N!}$.
+We demonstrate this by two lattices with random connections (RC) [see the lattice geometries in the insets of Fig.~\ref{fig-1} (b) and (c), which are denoted as RC-1 and RC-2].
+The probability of coupling each two spins equals to $p = \frac{N}{N!}$.
+The strength of each spin coupling is uniformly assigned as $1$.
 The whole $S(T)$ curves of the random lattices are beyond the curve of the linear growth, implying faster growth of EE with the long-range interactions.
 The main bodies of $S(T)$ curves can be fitted by the logarithmic functions.
-EE still converges to the genuine saturation value $\tilde{S}$, since $\tilde{S}$ is solely determined by the degrees of freedom in the subsystems and is irrelevant to the interactions (as long as the lattice contains no disconnected part).
-These results reveal the relation between EE and the geometry of the lattice~\cite{anshu_entanglement_2022, rico_ortega_entanglement_2022}.
-The linear growth should be an upper bound of the speed of entanglement growth by maximizing $S(T)$ when the lattice geometry obeys the 1D area law~\cite{PhysRevB.95.094302}, while long-range interactions break the 1D area law and lead to a faster growth of EE.
+The EE of the final state still converges to the maximum $\tilde{S}$, since $\tilde{S}$ is solely determined by the degrees of freedom in the subsystems and is irrelevant to the interactions (as long as the lattice contains no disconnected part).